Best Plagiarism Checkers Compared

 The results are presented in a clear, downloadable overview.
 Different colors are used for different sources, making it easy for users to assess each plagiarism issue separately.

-Issues can be fixed with Scribbr’s free citation generator, which generates proper citations for any missed or improperly cited sources.
+Issues can be fixed with Scribbr’s free Citation Generator, which generates proper citations for any missed or improperly cited sources.

 Users can also choose to combine the Plagiarism Checker with the Self-Plagiarism Checker, which is unique to Scribbr.
 This tool allows users to upload their own unpublished documents in addition to the public database.